top of page

 I understand where this vulnerable part of me comes from and knowing its origin story helps me— as painful as this understanding was to gain.
 Nowadays, I let myself feel this anxiety when it floods it, but I don't let it direct my responds.
 I notice, pause and let these big feelings do their thing in my body and my mind without feeling the need to always act on them.

 Sometimes this looks strange and shocking to the outside eyes.
 But my husband understands.
 He doesn't judge me when I feel the need to lie on the floor and cry, 'earthing myself' until the sadness and anxiety drains out of me.
 He has seen me having (thankfully rare) transient episodes of psychotic beliefs when my panic attacks have hit their apex.
 He tells me that no the police are not coming to get you, you are here with me, you are are safe.
-He helps me ground myself to the present reality when I'm breathless, pacing and sobbing.
+He helps me ground myself to the present reality when I'm breathless, pacing and sobbing at 3am.
 I am so grateful that he understands and he doesn't judge; he just helps me breathe and holds my hands until the moment passes.

 Our values, outlook, politics and beliefs are very much aligned.
 We agree on the big questions in life, not because either of us changed our beliefs to align with each other's way of thinking, but simply because that is who we are.
 Neither of us chase money or power for the sake of money or power, we both want the same things for our daughter, enjoy the same kinds of holidays (!) and have a shared vision for what we want our future together to look like.
 This means we don't have to argue about the big things in life that can be deal-breakers in a relationship, such as whether we want to have children, where we want to live, what roles we feel each other should have within the family and so on.